 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
 The supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, except for the effect on the supplementary information of excluding the beneficial interest of the net assets held by a third-party foundation described in the Basis for Qualified Opinion paragraph, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-BKD,LIP
+BKD,LLP

-Kansas City, Missouri January 26, 2015
+Kansas City, Missouri October 23, 2015

-Statement of Financial Position
+Statement of Financial Position June 30, 2015

-June 30, 2014